globalcitizen/admiral-edmond-paris-non-european-boats-1845/README.md

 I became aware of the text through reading *[Wind Tunnel Measurements of the Performance of Canoe Sails from Oceania](http://www.jps.auckland.ac.nz/document/Volume_123_2014/Volume_123,_No._1/Wind_Tunnel_Measurements_of_the_Performance_of_Canoe_Sails_from_Oceania,_by_Anne_Di_Piazza,_Erik_Pearthree_and_Francois_Paille,_p_9-28/p-6)* which was published in 2014 and presents a more specific update to Marchaj's classic work *Sail Performance*.
 The authors mentioned that they culled traditional rig designs from this work, notably for the most efficient *Santa Cruz* design.

-In January 2020 I photographed the pages (on a regular smartphone) for research purposes, and present it here for the benefit of others.
+In February 2020 I photographed the pages (on a regular smartphone) for research purposes, and present it here for the benefit of others.
 It is not super high resolution, nor are the plates perfectly flat (in order to prevent damage).
 However, they should be clear enough to be of utility to anyone analyzing the images for historical research purposes.

 Enjoy.